Princess-of-Sleeping/psp2wpp/README.md

 You can install this plugin and add one custom wave (as name implies: wave++).

+**Currently only "HENkaku Ensõ" is supported without permanent installation** (because SceShell checks idstorage on boottime only).

+But if you already have the pre-theme color flag in idstorage you can use this plugin even if you don't have HENkaku Ensõ.

 <br>
 Example image of pinky color wave and flat blue sky.